 - Apt for your everyday meals

-Coconut Oil – For authentic taste, make sure to make this stew in coconut oil.
+Coconut Oil – For an authentic taste, make sure to make this stew in coconut oil.
+If you do not have coconut oil, you can use any vegetable oil of your choice.

 Vegetables – This dish is a great way to use up your leftover vegetables.
-Here, I have used Potato, Carrot, Beans, Peas, and Cauliflower.
-You can add more vegetables, as per your taste and preference.
+I have added Potato, Carrot, Beans, Peas, and Cauliflower, but you can go ahead and add vegetables of your choice.

 Spices – It has whole spices such as cardamom, cloves, cinnamon, black peppercorns, and bay leaf, which adds a subtle spice to the curry.

-Coconut Milk – Both, thin and thick coconut milk are used in the curry to get the right consistency of the gravy.
+Coconut Milk – Both, thin and thick milk are used in the curry to get the right consistency of the gravy.
+It also makes the curry super-rich and creamy.

-Cashew Nut Paste – This gives richness and creaminess to this Coconut milk curry.
+Cashew Nut Paste – This gives richness and creaminess to this curry.
 It is optional, but I must recommend this ingredient.
+Just soak the cashews in warm water for a few minutes and then grind it into a fine paste.

 For Tadka – Lastly, we will temper the stew with a simple tadka of onions and curry leaves in coconut oil.